gateweaver/gateweaver/packages/docs/docs/getting-started.md

 # Getting Started

-Gateweaver is a lightweight open-source API Proxy tailor-made for front-end applications.
+Gateweaver is a lightweight open-source API Proxy built on Express.js, tailor-made for front-end applications.
 It allows you to securely make API calls while hiding your API keys and sensitive data from the client.
 Through a simple YAML configuration file, you can define endpoints and apply policies such as CORS, rate limiting, API key management, and JWT validation.
+Additionally, you can use custom Express middleware and handlers to extend Gateweaver's functionality to suit your needs.

 Get started quickly with the CLI or Docker image, or take a look at some [examples](https://github.com/gateweaver/gateweaver/tree/main/examples) to see how you can use Gateweaver in your projects.